 Out of my six weeks in Indonesia, almost two of them were spent in the small town of Ubud, a week at the start and end of my trip.
-I simply fell in love with that pretty little city in the centre of Bali, and with it’s relaxed atmosphere.
 After spending so much time there, I think it’s safe to say I’m a bit of an expert now – so I’ve compiled this in depth Ubud travel guide.

 Focusing on what things cost in Ubud, from food and accommodation to activities and massage, I’m hoping you can use my experience to plan your Bali travel budget.
 If you have any questions or comments, feel free to ask – the comments box is right at the bottom of the post, or you can email me.

 For reference, 10,000 IDR = £0.60 GBP (or $0.74 USD) as of December 2016.

 Before you read on, watch this ad to donate some money to charity (and help my blog out).
 More info here.

 Airport Taxi – 300,000 IDR from Bali airport to Ubud Centre (1.5 hour trip).
 Make sure you know the location of your hotel before you order.
 The base fee to Ubud centre is 300,000, but the stand tried to charge an extra 50,000 to drop me at a hostel that was actually before Ubud centre.
 I had the location up on Google Maps and was able to argue my case.
 But personally I’d say avoid the Airport Taxis altogether and get a Bluebird or an Uber (read on for more details).

 Uber – 130,000 IDR from Seminyak to Ubud centre (1.5 hour trip).
 Uber is pretty readily available in Bali and is the cheapest option I’ve found other than a bus.
 Grab are a similar local company and I recommend downloading that app too so you can cover both bases.